NamedPipeServer class

 Start

-Creates the I/O Completion Port, spins up NumThreadsIOCP worker threads, and publishes the first connection listener under \\.\pipe\<PipeName>.
-Fires ServerReady when every worker has joined.
+Creates the I/O Completion Port, starts NumThreadsIOCP worker threads, and publishes the first connection listener under \\.\pipe\<PipeName>.
+Fires ServerReady when every worker has joined the completion-port loop.

 Syntax: server.Start